olehermanse/paintdry/README.md

 Currently implemented as a python script which uses psycopg2 to update the PostgreSQL database

 The updater looks at the configuration file and the current state of the database.
-It then runs through all the different resources as necessary, updating their data in the database.
+It then runs through all the different observations as necessary, updating their data in the database.

 ### Backend (API)